acdh-oeaw/apis-core-rdf/docs/source/customization.md

 The results of the autocomplete view can be themed using templates.
-The autocomplete view looks for templates using the `autocomplete_result.html` suffix, if no such template is found, the string representation of the result is used.
+The autocomplete view looks for templates using the `autocomplete_result.html` suffix; if no such template is found, the string representation of the result is used.
 The autocomplete view uses the same template search function as for other templates, so if you have a model `myproject.Person` then you can use the